Fight Traffic Ticket in MarylandPage OverviewSUMMARY: How to Fight a Maryland Traffic Ticket

 In Maryland, you have several plea options for traffic ticket cases:

-In Maryland you have three plea options for traffic ticket cases: guilty, guilty with an explanation and not guilty.
-You must enter one of three pleas within 30 days of receiving the citation.
-If you cannot locate on your traffic ticket, visit our section on Lost Traffic Tickets.
+You must enter your plea within 30 days of receiving the traffic citation.
+If you cannot locate the due date on your Maryland traffic ticket, visit our section on Lost Traffic Tickets.

 (Plead Guilty or No Contest)